secretstartups/handbook/sites/handbook/source/handbook/marketing/integrated-marketing/corporate-events/index.html.md

     * Audience Minimum Requirements- volume, relevance (our buyer persona, thought leaders, contributors), reach (thought leaders?), and duration of user/ buyer journey considered.
 * ROI
     * Work closely with Integrated Marketing colleagues to ensure events are driving results and touching the right audience.
-    * Exceed minimum threshold of ROI for any events that also have a demand gen or field component- 5 to 1 pipe to spend within a 1-year horizon.
+    * Exceed minimum threshold of 8X ROI for any events that also have a demand generation.
     * Aim to keep the cost per lead for a live event around $100.
-    * [ROI Calculator](https://docs.google.com/spreadsheets/d/1SAYGXysUHGXPKrTDFf9yRcQrh9TYNxR9_Ts6H9dq8JY/edit?usp=sharing) we aim to make 5x ROI on pipeline focused events but this can be used to estimate what return we might get on an event.
 * Thought Leadership and Education
-* Corporate Events Team OKRs are algined quarterly to the CMO OKRs.
+* Corporate Events Team OKRs are algined quarterly to the Integrated Marketing (therefore the CMO) OKRs.

 ### Tiering of 3rd party conferences
 * Tier 1 -